JangGeunSong/SNSlike/client/README.md

 This show the article only members.
 So it needs regist the user and see the contents.

 Drag & drop upload system add.

+file upload is complete.
+Now user image and file will receive from the server.